Sévérine: Feminist analysis

 The story arc involving Bond's treatment of Sévérine has been criticized by media commentators.
-Bond's seduction of Sévérine after learning about her past as a child prostitute was cited by Bustle's Casey Cipriani as an example of the sexism prevalent throughout the Bond franchise.
+Bond's seduction of Sévérine after learning about her past as a prostitute was cited by Bustle's Casey Cipriani as an example of the sexism prevalent throughout the Bond franchise.
 Echoing Cipriani's sentiment, Jeff Bercovici of Forbes found the sequence of Bond having sex with Sévérine and the character's death to be irresponsible portrayals of sex trafficking and violence, noting it is consistent with the "[s]exual hyper-aggressiveness and putting women in harm's way" often seen in Bond films.
 Skyfall was criticized for contributing to the false idea of "victims of sexual violence [being] sexually available" by National Sexual Violence Resource Center director Tracy Cox.
 Cox cited Bond as "abusing his power and authority" through his interactions with Sévérine.
 The Frisky's Julie Gerstein argued that Bond's expectation that Sévérine would have sex with him in return for freeing her is a form of "transaction" that places her as a prisoner of both Bond and Silva.
 Psychoanalyst Heather Genoves also responded negatively to the sex scene, writing that it was "rather tacky to then put that into a sex-trafficking narrative".
 On the other hand, The Atlantic's Noah Berlatsky found the conversation between Sévérine and Bond about her past as a sex slave to be the film's most successful scene, and praised the performances of both actors.
 However, Berlatsky was critical of Bond's subsequent seduction of the character.